Walk: Caisteal & Chroin - Crianlarich variety show

 Main summits: Sròn Garbh (709 metres); An Caisteal (995 metres, Munro); Beinn a' Chroin (942 metres, Munro)

-Route: Start - leave track after fence at NN 377228 - Sròn Garbh - An Caisteal - Bealach Buidhe - Beinn a' Chroin - cross River Falloch at NN 390203 - follow west bank until outward track regained - start.
+Route: Layby - leave track after fence at G.R.: NN 377228 - Sròn Garbh - An Caisteal - Bealach Buidhe - Beinn a' Chroin - cross River Falloch at G.R.: NN 390203 - follow west bank until outward track regained - start

 Terrain: Gravel path to underpass than good track for first mile.
 Paths elsewhere: very faint to gain the ridge and also for some of the descent from Beinn a' Chroin.
 Some bog in the glen but drier and clearer paths everywhere else.
 A few easy scrambles on descent of An Caisteal and ascent of Beinn a' Chroin.
 Crossing the River Falloch on the descent could be difficult in spate.